Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The main control board is not communicating correctly with the inverter board that controls the drum motor.

-• Possible Causes: Faulty signals, issues with wire connections or terminal contacts, faulty main board communication circuit, faulty inverter board communication circuit.
+• Possible Causes: Faulty signals, issues with wire connections or terminal contacts, a faulty main board communication circuit, or a faulty inverter board communication circuit.

 • Solutions: